Decode Reed-Solomon code to recover binary vector data

 more information, see Shortening, Puncturing, and Erasures.

-The codeword length.
+The codeword length in symbols.
 The input has vector length NC*M*(N – NP), where NC is the number of codewords output, and NP is the number of punctures per codeword.

-The message length.
+The message length in symbols.
 The first output has vector length NM*M*K, where NM is the number of messages per frame being output.

 Selecting this check box enables the Shortened message length S text box.

-The shortened message length.
+The shortened message length in symbols.
 When you specify this parameter, provide full-length N and K values to specify the (N, K) code that is shortened to an (N–K+S, S) code.

 Selecting this check box enables the Generator polynomial text box.